-Risk and responsibility for the goods passes from the seller to the buyer when the goods are delivered on board the ship (apart from FAS).
-As the condition of the goods must be verified at this point, these terms are only suitable for non-containerised goods, such as commodities.
+Usually, the risk and responsibility are transferred when the goods are on board (apart from FAS).
+As the condition of the items must be verified at this point, these terms are only suitable for non-containerised goods, such as commodities.

 Note: in previous editions of Incoterms, the risk passed between the seller and the buyer at the point where the goods crossed the ship’s rail.

 The seller delivers the goods alongside the buyer’s vessel at the named port of shipment.
 It means that the buyer bears all costs and risks of loss or damage from that moment.